-This bundle includes 10 ready-to-use Causes of the American Revolution worksheets that are perfect for students to learn about the the American War of Independence which was a long conflict that spanned more than eight years of fighting between Great Britain and 13 of its North American colonies.
-This worksheet pack explores this era in depth and is a fantastic resource for the classroom or home studying environment.
-Use in conjuction with our American Revolution Worksheets pack or our French & Indian War collection.
+This is a fantastic bundle which includes everything you need to know about causes of American Revolution across 23 in-depth pages.
+These are ready-to-use Causes of American Revolution worksheets that are perfect for teaching students about the American Revolutionary War, also known as the American War of Independence, which was a long conflict that spanned more than eight years of fighting between Great Britain and 13 of its North American colonies.

 - Causes of American Revolution Facts

 - Colonial Mapping

 - Cause and Effect